tanaikech/TriggerApp/README.md

   1. When `toDay` is not used, there was a case that the next trigger is not installed.
 This bug was removed.

+- v1.0.2 (August 19, 2023)

+  1. When `toDay` is not used, there was a case that the next trigger is not installed.
+This bug was removed by efficient modification.

 [TOP](#top)